 12KM | 4-5 HOURS | 160M DESCENT | CAMP ALT 3850M

-The trek starts by walking through edelweiss bound trail with a climb to Jari La pass at altitude 4,700m.
+The trek starts by walking through edelweiss bound trail with a climb to Jari La pass at altitude 4700m.
 The snow capped peak visible to the south-east is Kangbum at 6526m.
 Then descend to Tsarijathang valley, the summer residence of rare Himalayan Takins (national animal of Bhutan).
-From here we may have to cross the stream as most of the time the footbridge is washed away.
-After crossing the stream towards the left, the trail ascends till you reach Robluthang, a rocky meadow camp at an altitude of 4,200m.
+From here we cross the stream and you might get wet as most of the time the footbridge is washed away.
+After crossing the stream towards the left, the trail ascends till you reach Robluthang, a rocky meadow camp at an altitude of 4200m.

 19KM | 7-8 HOURS | 850M ASCENT | 870M DESCENT | CAMP ALT 4140M

-Today, you will cross the highest pass in our entire trek.
-Climb all way up through boggy patches crossing stream, traversing marmot holes and moraine, you will reach at the top of Shingchen La pass (5005m).
-The view of snow-covered Gangchenta or the Tiger Mountain (6,840m) filling the northern horizon is simply stunning.
-After the pass, descend through rough rocky trail following moraine river valley to Kango Chhu River.
-The path is quite narrow and you may have to cross a stream again and get wet.
-After walking through cedar forests we arrive Lingmethang (4,140m), which is a beautiful scattered meadow by the river with Tiger Mountain towering behind your campsite.
+Today, you will cross the highest pass in this trek.
+Climb all the way up through boggy patches crossing a stream, traversing by marmot holes and moraine, to reach the top of Shingchen La pass at 5005m.
+The view of snow-covered Gangchenta or the Tiger Mountain (6840m) filling the northern horizon is simply stunning.
+After the pass, descend through the rough rocky trail following moraine river valley to Kango Chhu River.
+The path is quite narrow and you may have to cross the stream time and again.
+After walking through cedar forests we arrive Lingmithang (4140m), which is a beautiful scattered meadow by the river with Tiger Mountain towering behind the campsite.

 10KM | 3-4 HOURS | CAMP ALT 3850M